 It doesn’t take much to create a creamy and filling picnic lunch.
 This Vegan Chicken Salad is made with whole foods, a creamy dressing, and plenty of flavor!
 Stuff it into sandwiches, wraps, or enjoy it as a picnic-perfect side dish.

 Want to know the secret to the best vegan chicken salad?
 Soy curls!
 These small dried pieces of soy soak in vegan chicken broth to rehydrate and in 10 minutes, you have a vegan-friendly protein that mimics the flavor and texture of classic chicken pieces.

 Throw them into a bowl with the creamy mayonnaise and dijon dressing, add lots of spices and a few veggies, and you’re done!
 Bring a batch of this delicious and easy vegan chicken salad to family barbecues, backyard parties, or your next potluck.
-It pairs so well next to Vegan BBQ Burgers, Pasta Salad, and Grilled Tofu Steaks.
+It pairs so well next to Pasta Salad, Herbed Potato salad, and Grilled Tofu Steaks.

 Is chicken salad vegan?

 Made with a mayonnaise dressing and shredded chicken, traditional chicken salad is far from being vegan.
 Thankfully, all it took were a few slight adjustments to turn this recipe into a plant-powered treat!

 Vegan chicken salad is made with soy curls and vegan mayonnaise instead of animal-based ingredients.
 With a few spices, dijon mustard, and veggies, the flavors in this dish are bold, vibrant, and rich.
 As a bonus, there’s plenty of plant-based protein in each serving!